 aemi is touring ‘Súitú’ to venues nationally and internationally across 2023.

-This screening will be followed by a Q&A with featured artists Lisa Freeman, Susan Hughes, and Holly Márie Parnell, in conversation with Mark O’Gorman, Visual Arts Manager at The Complex in Dublin.
+The screening will be followed by a post-show discussion with featured artists Lisa Freeman, Susan Hughes, and Holly Márie Parnell, in conversation with Mark O’Gorman, Visual Arts Manager at The Complex in Dublin.

 Fábio Andrade, Contorno/ Contour